Boating Accident Lawyers Fort Lauderdale

 Why Work with a Lawlor, White & Murphey Boat Accident Attorney?

 Not all personal injury law firms are the same, nor will every personal injury law firm have experience with boating accident cases.
 You don’t want to just walk into a random firm and hire a lawyer who has never handled this type of case before, because it falls under a unique and complex set of regulations called maritime or admiralty law.
+Don’t just hire a car accident lawyer for your boating accident case.

 Maritime law can be so complex that in Florida, attorneys need to be specially board certified to practice it.
 Fortunately, the attorneys at Lawlor, White & Murphey have more than 40 years of experience with maritime law between them.
 They can help you make sense of your boating accident, determine who is at fault, and pursue the proper course of action to get you the compensation you need.